ajcnews/Covid_financial_crisis/markdown_latest.md

 -– output: github_document —

-## The Relationship between COVID and GA Bond Yields
+## The Relationship between COVID and GA Bond Coupons

-### What happened to yields during COVID
+### What happened to coupons during COVID

 In March of 2020, municipal bond yields spiked, in many cases increasing over a thousand percent.
 Conditions deteriorated to the point where Kent